LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

    ```

 ### Step 3: Initialize the Messaging SDK
-1. In your app's Application class, add:
+Before you can show a conversation, you must initialize the Messaging SDK.
+To do that, add the following code in your app's Application class:

    ```java
    String brandID = "YourLivepersonAccountIdString";